Approved by the NYSNA Board of Directors

-2. Such request(s) for candidate mailings shall be made in writing by the candidate to the NYSNA Executive Director, and shall specify the desired date of the mailing.
+2. Such request(s) for candidate mailings or shall be made in writing by the candidate to the NYSNA Executive Director or her designee, and shall specify the desired date of the mailing.
 Requests will be processed as set forth below.

 3. With respect to U.S. Postal Service candidate mailing requests, NYSNA will arrange for the production of mailing labels and for a New York area mail house to either: (a) label and mail pre-sealed envelopes containing campaign material; (b) insert the candidate’s pre-printed campaign material into labeled envelopes, or (3) mail campaign postcards.
 NYSNA will provide the candidate with a schedule for delivery of material to the mail house, as well as an estimate from the mail house for the reasonable costs of such mailing, including the vendor’s charge and the postal fees for either first class or bulk rate mail.
 The candidate may also contract with the mail house to print his or her campaign literature.
 Candidates must tender the cost of the mailing, including printing, upon delivery of their material to the mail house.
 A candidate also will be responsible for reimbursing NYSNA for the reasonable costs it incurs in connection with the production of mailing labels, prior to the mailing.
 NYSNA is not required to distribute or arrange for the distribution of any candidate’s campaign literature if the candidate is not able or willing to pay for the reasonable costs of the mailing in advance of the mailing.
 In complying with requests to mail literature, NYSNA shall use the names and current addresses that are on file for all members.

 5. The candidate will be responsible for all vendor costs and will pay the vendor directly for the transmission of candidate literature via e-mail.
-NYSNA will provide all candidates requesting the distribution of literature via e-mail with instructions concerning the emailing of candidate literature, the name of the authorized vendor and the vendor’s price list.
+NYSNA will provide all candidates requesting the distribution of literature via e-mail with instructions concerning the emailing of candidate literature and the name of the authorized vendor.
 Payments must be made to the vendor prior to its rendering services.

 6. The vendor will sign a confidentiality agreement which guarantees that members’ mail and e-mail addresses will not be made available to the candidate, the recipients of campaign materials, or any third party.
 The vendor will verify with NYSNA, before entering into an agreement with the candidate, that he or she is included on a list of authorized candidates.
 Candidates will not be able to see progress messages, bounce notifications or failed delivery information.
 The vendor, however, will provide candidates with a report on the total number of mail and/or e-mails sent and the total number of undeliverable pieces of mail and/or emails.